What is Deep Packet Inspection?

 Applications of Deep Packet Inspection

-• Traffic Management: Prioritizes critical data over less important traffic.
+- Traffic Management: Prioritizing critical application data over less important traffic to improve network performance.

 Benefits of Deep Packet Inspection